 - Performance on the American Board of Neurological Surgery (ABNS) In-Service exam

 - Professionalism including but limited to conference attendance, duty hour compliance, and timely case log completion.

-Evaluation of Faculty
+Evaluations of Faculty

 Residents evaluate attendings teaching skills at the end of each rotation.
 The evaluation is based on a resident's clinical interaction in the operating room, ward, and clinic; and the faculty member's lecture performance, scholastic achievement, and overall performance.

 The Chair and Program Director reviews the results of these evaluations with each faculty member during an annual review meeting.
 Meetings are scheduled on a more frequent basis as needed.